yetzehev/Ongoing_Evol_Landraces/README.md

 # Ongoing_Evol_Landraces
-This repository contain the scripts used to  run the analysis included in the paper Ongoing Evolution of maize landraces by gene flow modern varieties
+This repository contain the scripts used to  run the analysis included in the paper Ongoing evolution of maize landraces by gene flow from modern varieties